Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Knapsacks with Resource Augmentation

 \begin{proof} By assumption, upon arrival, the value of each item is rounded to natural powers of~$(1+\eps)$.
-The algorithm starts with guessing~$\lmax$ the highest value class to be considered in the current iteration.
-There are~$\log \vvmax$ many guesses possible where~$\vvmax$ is the highest value appearing in the current instance.
+The algorithm starts with guessing~$\lmax$, the largest index of a value class to be considered in the current iteration.
+There are~$\log \vvmax$ many guesses possible, where~$\vvmax$ is the highest value appearing in the current instance.